jess-miles/testing-ohe-var/README.md

 The models which were run without the 'day of the week' variable were not perfect, which makes intuitive sense.
 But there doesn't appear to be any difference between these models where I excluded DOTW; they have the same R-squared and RMSE.

-I conclude that varying which  category column is dropped from the model does NOT affect either the amount of variability that the model explains, or the accuracy of the model's predictions.
+I conclude that varying which  category column is dropped from the model does NOT affect the model's performance.

 ## Interpretability - Accurately Ranking Standardized Coefficients
 Another way we might want to be able to use our model is to rank the standardized coefficients to compare the magnitude of their effects on the target, or their importance.
 The goal would be to determine which variables increase or decrease the target to a greater degree.